What Is a Workflow? Everything You Need to Know With Examples

 Some processes are made up of related workflows.
 Procurement is a good example of how multiple workflows build a business process that helps the organization meet its goals.
 Below is an example of a procurement workflow illustrated as a flowchart.

-Another common and ongoing workplace activity is expense reimbursement.
-Using a workflow to track requests, receipts, and payment status can help set expectations, manage deadlines, and streamline the process.
+Another common and ongoing workplace activity is managing employee requests.
+Using a workflow to track requests, provide status updates, and manage deadlines can help streamline the process and improve process management.

 Sales pipeline workflow